dtrStats/Lectures/README.md

 # Lectures
-pdf and Rmd files for the class lectures
+In this repository you will find the pdf and Rmd files we use for each the class lectures